Avanti! (newspaper): Underground Avanti!

 The Milan edition of the clandestine Avanti! was edited by Andrea Lorenzetti, until his arrest by Gestapo on 10 March 1944 along with almost all the socialist leadership group of Milan: in the period between September 1943 and May 1944, twenty-eight issues were published.

 Immediately after the arrest of the editorial staff, the direction of the clandestine newspaper was given to Guido Mazzali, and thanks to his diligence Avanti! reached a circulation of 15,000 copies.

 Sandro Pertini had remembered the diligence of Mazzali for the socialist newspaper:

-The political and militar organization of our Party proceeded feverlishly and increasingly satysifing in the North by the work of Morandi, Basso, Bonfantini.
+The political and military organization of our Party proceeded feverlishly and increasingly satysifing in the North by the work of Morandi, Basso, Bonfantini.
 The soul of this organization was the clandestine Avanti!.
 In the north it was published in three different editions: in Milan, Turin, Venice, Genoa, Bologna.
 Along with Avanti!, other clandestine newspaper were released [...]
-The publication of those papers in Milan was due to the tenacity, self-denial and intellignece of Guido Mazzali.
+The publication of those papers in Milan was due to the tenacity, self-denial and intelligence of Guido Mazzali.
 Always calm, he was not upset for my request to publish new newspapers: he quietly listened to my outbursts when I incited him to release the Avanti! more frequently and he patiently went to work.
 The newspaper was made by him, and he oversaw the preinting and spreading.
 Consider that in the sole Milan we succeeded to print up to 30,000 copies per number of Avanti!.
 Our newspaper was very famous, mostly because it was not limited to do patriottistic propaganda, as newspaper of other parties did, but it always showed those things which would then be and would be the purpose of the liberation war, i.d. independence, republic, socialismo. [...]